opsdroid/opsdroid/docs/connectors/matrix.md

 ## Requirements

-To use this connector you will need to have a Matrix account, and login using your Matrix username (mxid) and password.
+To use this connector you will need to have a Matrix account, and login using your Matrix username (mxid) and access token.
+You can find the access token in the **Advanced** section of the **Help & About** tab in the **Settings** of the official <Riot.im> web client.

 ## Configuration